AntonioCBraga/fightingGame/README.md

-1.make timer function so collision detection isnt always ticking <br />
+1.Cant use rope at same time dunno why <br/>
-2.Deal with Health properly<br />
+2.Deal with Health properly <br/>